Generic Name: warfarin (WAR far in)

 How should I take warfarin?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Do not take warfarin in larger or smaller amounts or for longer than your doctor tells you to.
 Never take a double dose of this medication.

 Take warfarin at the same time every day.
 Warfarin can be taken with or without food.